 MOD USA/AI7(B)/2

 9.52C For coordination requests under Nos.
 9.11 to 9.14 and 9.21, an administration not responding under No. 9.52 within the same four-month period shall be regarded as unaffected and, in the cases of Nos.
 9.11 to 9.14, the provisions of Nos.
+9.48 and 9.49 shall apply.
+Furthermore, for coordination under Nos.
+9.12, 9.12A and 9.13, any satellite network or system identified under No. 9.36.1 but not confirmed in the response provided by administrations under No. 9.52 within the same four-month period shall be regarded as unaffected and the provisions of Nos.
+9.48 and 9.49 shall also apply.
+(WRC-19)

-9.48 and 9.49 shall apply.Reasons: This modification is required to indicate the consequence for not identifying satellite networks or systems in the response provided under No. 9.52.
+Reasons: This modification is required to indicate the consequence for not identifying satellite networks or systems in the response provided under No. 9.52.

 MOD USA/AI7(D)/3

 9.53A Upon expiry of the deadline for comments in respect of a coordination request under Nos.
-9.11 to 9.14 and 9.21, the Bureau shall, according to its records, publish a Special Section, indicating the list of administrations having submitted their disagreement or other comments within the regulatory deadline.
-(WRC-2000)
+9.11 to 9.14 and 9.21, the Bureau shall, according to its records, publish a Special Section, indicating the list of administrations having submitted their disagreement and the list of satellite networks or systems upon which their disagreement is based, as appropriate, or other comments within the regulatory deadline.
+(WRC-19)

 Reasons: This modification is required in order to have the definitive list of affected satellite networks or systems published in addition to the list of administrations.